 Former member of the Editorial Board of the journal, Revue Humanitaire, and current of the Scientific Board of Questions Internationales, he has held other positions, of which one as an editorialist for the column “Civil Society” of the newspaper Le Monde (Economic section), between 2005 and 2008.
-He regularly publishes papers and voices his opinion in media paper and on line (such as Le Monde, Libération, La Croix or the online french edition of The Huffington Post and The Conversation-French, among others), and makes regular appearances on the air (France Culture, RFI, RCF, Radio Suisse Romande, Radio Vatican, France 24, TV5 Monde, France Info...).
+He regularly publishes papers and voices his opinion in media paper and on line (such as Le Monde, Libération, La Croix or the online french edition of The Huffington Post and The Conversation-France, among others), and makes regular appearances on the air (France Culture, RFI, RCF, Radio Suisse Romande, Radio Vatican, France 24, TV5 Monde, France Info...).
 He regularly writes books reviews for Humanitarian Alternatives, a bilingual English and French/ journal.

 As an expert and consultant for non-governmental and inter-governmental institutions, he has also assessed various programs run by NGOs or Foundations and carried out fact-finding missions.
 A such, he plays – for instance – a part in 2016 to a report carried out by EY-France on the assessment of CSOs input in French national overseas development aid and international solidarity policy.